martaver/martaver.github.io/_posts/2016-07-21-stress-fear-courage-and-collaboration.md

 Like trust, vulnerability, & courage.

 Maybe they're not actually elusive qualities that are *found* in people, but *grown*.
-If we can stop framing stress as the inescapable demon with which we are doomed to dance, creative collaboration can stop being such a dark art.
-Getting the idea?
+If we can stop framing stress as the inescapable demon with which we are doomed to dance, maybe creative collaboration can stop being such a dark art and be recognised for what it is - the fundamental virtue of anyone who strives to improve.

-Stress is fundamental to meaningful collaboration.

 ## Stress and collaboration in symphony